boto/boto3/docs/source/guide/credentials.rst

     export AWS_ACCOUNT_ID_ENDPOINT_MODE=disabled

-Setting it in the shared credential or config file:
+Setting it in the shared credentials or config file:

 .. code-block:: ini